vectozavr/GameBoy_arduino/README.md

 You can modify any games and make them more beautiful!
 ![Project demonstration](img/2.jpg)

-Gemoboy:
+Gameboy:
 ![Project demonstration](img/4.jpg)

 Gameboy inside:
 ![Project demonstration](img/3.jpg)

-Sheme for this code:
+Scheme for this code:
 ![Project demonstration](img/7.jpg)

 If you want to make the same configuration: